tinashdj/Tableau-Project/SaaS Cohort Analysis.md

 **2. Is there any possibility to reach up to 50% revenue retention rate in the next 3 months?**

-•	It’s likely possible to reach up to 50% in short term if we look at big drop between initial month subscription and first month subscription and also with next following months.
+-	It’s likely possible to reach up to 50% in short term if we look at big drop between initial month subscription and first month subscription and also with next following months.

-•	Instead, we can use a good user retention strategy to prevent event higher customer churn is the next following months.
+-	Instead, we can use a good user retention strategy to prevent event higher customer churn is the next following months.

-•	Technically, to retain existing in a short term we can use excellent customer service and offer discount to existing customer to keep them.
+-	Technically, to retain existing in a short term we can use excellent customer service and offer discount to existing customer to keep them.

-•	To increase revenue retention and customer retention we can offer them with discount strategy with winning products add ons (Payment integration and storage).
+-	To increase revenue retention and customer retention we can offer them with discount strategy with winning products add ons (Payment integration and storage).

-•	We can focus to improve Platinum user so overall revenue retention rate can be improved well.
+-	We can focus to improve Platinum user so overall revenue retention rate can be improved well.

-• Remember, since the difference between each category add-ons and user type is not significant enough by visualization, we can also implement general “treatment” to all type of users.
+- Remember, since the difference between each category add-ons and user type is not significant enough by visualization, we can also implement general “treatment” to all type of users.

-•	Or, we can conduct deeper analysis to find another metrics, get more data, and level up the analysis (e.g. diagnostic analysis/predictive analysis)
+-	Or, we can conduct deeper analysis to find another metrics, get more data, and level up the analysis (e.g. diagnostic analysis/predictive analysis).

-•	It’s likely possible to achieve 50% revenue retention rate in the long run, however we can still improve it but we need to consider several things:
+-	It’s likely possible to achieve 50% revenue retention rate in the long run, however we can still improve it but we need to consider several things:

   **> Products**

   • After looking at the drop between initial purchase and first month subscription, there’s and indication that our product / values didn’t meet the user expectations.

   •	In order to improve revenue retention, in the long run we should improve company’s product and make another diverse product.

   • Make a ‘sustainable’ product solution.
 For example, our user wants to make ecommerce, then we can provide all integrated solutions e.g. Marketing / Ad solution, shipping control, ecommerce interface design, hosting/server, etc.

   • So user have no other choice but to use our products which are integrated with each other.

 **> Price**

   • Probably, instead of the product, the problem is with our product’s prices.
 If the proce is not worth the value, then the user is more likely to churn.

   •	We can implement freemium pricing strategy, basic functionality is provided for free, but advanced features or higher usage limits require a paid subscription.

   • And also implement free-trial- period strategy, allow customers to try the software before committing to a paid subscription.

 **3. Is there a trade off that occurs when we increase the retention rate?**

-•	If the company wants to focus on short-term user retention rates, then there’s a trade-off that company will probably lose user growth opportunities. (in short-term company tried to increase revenue as fast and high as possible)
+-	If the company wants to focus on short-term user retention rates, then there’s a trade-off that company will probably lose user growth opportunities. (in short-term company tried to increase revenue as fast and high as possible)

-•	If a company wants to focus on long-term user growth, then there’s a trade-off that the company will not get much revenue in the short term. (in long-term, typically company will focus on retention and user growth)
+-	If a company wants to focus on long-term user growth, then there’s a trade-off that the company will not get much revenue in the short term. (in long-term, typically company will focus on retention and user growth)

 **Cost Analysis**

 Given information we have $65,000 marketing budget.

 1. How much CAC to acquire each user?
 2. Is it profitable to have CAC like this?
 3. What is overall best strategy for the company condition?

 **Answer**

 Given information we have $65,000 marketing budget.

-1. How much CAC to acquire each user?
-(Active Users 4,258)
+**1. How much CAC to acquire each user?
+(Active Users 4,258)**

-• Since we have 4,258 active accounts, to acquire each account we need divide $65,000 / 4,258 = $15,26 CAC
+- Since we have 4,258 active accounts, to acquire each account we need divide $65,000 / 4,258 = $15,26 CAC

-2. Is it profitable to have CAC like this?
+**2. Is it profitable to have CAC like this?**

-•	Using this calculation
+-	Using this calculation

-We can use CLV formula to estimate our expected revenue per user CLV = (Average Order Value * Margin) / Churn Rate
+We can use CLV formula to estimate our expected revenue per user

+CLV = (Average Order Value * Margin) / Churn Rate
        = ($20 * 80%) / 73%
        = $20,95

-•	Our CAC is $15 and estimated average CLV is $20
+-	Our CAC is $15 and estimated average CLV is $20

-•	We use rule thumb ratio CLV:CAC is 3:1, therefore our CLV is not good enough.
+-	We use rule thumb ratio CLV:CAC is 3:1, therefore our CLV is not good enough.

-•	Company can’t conduct marketing campaign with high budget, because it will lead to revenue loss
+-	Company can’t conduct marketing campaign with high budget, because it will lead to revenue loss

-3. What is overall best strategy for the company condition?
+**3. What is overall best strategy for the company condition?**

-•	Company can focus on short-term strategy to increase their revenue retention rate and CLV
+-	Company can focus on short-term strategy to increase their revenue retention rate and CLV

-•	Create typically cheap product & easy to launch product to boost short term revenue
+-	Create typically cheap product & easy to launch product to boost short term revenue

-•	E.g., Digital Templates or Themes for ecommerce store / Digital Guides or Courses
+-	E.g., Digital Templates or Themes for ecommerce store / Digital Guides or Courses

-•	If the company succeed to increase CLV, they can slightly focus on long-term strategy (user growth)
+-	If the company succeed to increase CLV, they can slightly focus on long-term strategy (user growth)

 **Further Analysis Recommendations**

-•	Based on the data we analyzed, we found the data pattern is not clearly visible in the descriptive analysis, it’s probably because:
+-	Based on the data we analyzed, we found the data pattern is not clearly visible in the descriptive analysis, it’s probably because:

-  > The data itself, bad sampling, need larger sample size, or it’s not the latest data
+  • The data itself, bad sampling, need larger sample size, or it’s not the latest data

-  > Level of analysis, we probably can leverage our insights through higher level of analysis (e.g. diagnostic / predictive)
+  • Level of analysis, we probably can leverage our insights through higher level of analysis (e.g. diagnostic / predictive)